 The Board undertakes wide-ranging consultation on proposals that affect the profession.

-Where there are consultations which have closed, they will be shown under Past Consultations, along with the submissions that were received.
+When there are consultations which have closed, they will be shown under Past consultations along with the submissions that were received.

-Submissions to this consultation may be published on the Ahpra website.
-There may be circumstances under which submissions may not be published.
-Published submissions will include the names of individuals and/or organisations that made the submission unless confidentiality is requested.
+Published submissions will include the names of the individuals and/or the organisations that made the submission unless confidentiality is expressly requested.